 Carlyn’s journey with the Department of Education began over 20 years ago.

 As the Director of Early Childhood Education, Carlyn’s mission for all district early childhood classrooms is: to provide planned, purposeful, engaging experiences that provide the foundation for positive social emotional development and academic learning for all children.
 Carlyn enjoys and has a passion for early childhood education; she believes we are the advocates for our youngest voices and a solid foundation is crucial for a successful school career.

-Director of School Improvement (DSI), Maiysha Etienne
+Director of Continuous Improvement (DCI), Maiysha Etienne

 • Assists with the coordination and implementation of the

 • Provides needs-aligned instructional and operational supports to a number of underperforming schools, including professional development, intensive

 interventions, summer programming and extended learning opportunities, to ensure accelerated academic achievement for the schools served

 • Supports school redesign evaluation procedures and processes to facilitate school improvement that results in a significant positive impact on student achievement

 As a member of the District 7 Team, Maiysha’s goal is to support all school leaders to continually cultivate and sustain joyful learning environments that promote high levels of complex thinking and achievement for ALL students.
 She has over 13 years of experience in the DOE and has served as an elementary school teacher, middle school teacher, Principal, TDEC, and now Director of School Improvement.
 Prior to becoming an educator she practiced law for five years.

 Her areas of expertise include the Danielson Framework for Teaching, Data-Wise Improvement Process, designing high impact PL sessions, CEP development, progress monitoring, teacher teams, and collective bargaining agreements.
 Maiysha is a team player and looks forward in helping any school within the district at any capacity.